charlesnathansmith/crackmes/EsoLangVM/writeup.md

 ```

 Make sure you don't use 'q' to quit out of the listing or you'll stop the script from setting all of the breakpoints.
 Use 'c' or just hit return to step through it.
+You can use "set pagination off" at the beginning of your script if you want to auto-skip through this (just remember to turn it back on at the end if you like using it.)

 ```
 (gdb) set logging file name.txt